RuntimeConverter/runtimeconverter-lib-docs/README.md

 ## Intended Usage

 The intended usage of conversions provided by php2java.com is as a first step in converting your website application to Java.
 We provide you with an application that should hopefully compile and run exactly as your old application.
 Nevertheless, you will likely experience various bugs resulting from the conversion.
 We will provide below some documentation of the internals of the runtime, but your main strategy for fixing bugs should be to convert the code to conventional Java, rather than developing with the runtime library.
-If there is a bug in the librray, you might report it, but better to migrate that section of your code off the runtime library.
+If there is a bug in the library, you might report it, but better to migrate that section of your code off the runtime library.

 ## Production Usage and Support

 We cannot support your personal or small business application in a production environment.
-Use only after extesive testing and at your own risk.
-We cannot be held liable for any malfuctions or security lapses.
+Use only after extensive testing and at your own risk.
+We cannot be held liable for any malfunctions or security lapses.
 For larger companies, see our enterprise support options at runtimeconverter.com.

 Use of the term "supported" in this document and elsewhere does not mean that we provide any warranty or expectation of support.
 You are welcome to raise any issues you have experienced in the "Issues" section of this repository, or privately, but they will be triaged and added to a backlog of issues and features not yet developed.